schar/comp-sem/exercises/week4.md

 from `a`'s to assignment-dependent `b`'s, how can I make an assignment-dependent `b`? **Use the types to guide you!**)

-I won't make you prove that your `returnG` and `bindG` operations satisfy the Monad Laws, but I very much encourage you to check.
-It's actually more straightforward to do so for `G` than for `[]` or `List`.
+I won't make you prove that your answeres here satisfy the Monad Laws, but I very much encourage you to check.
+It's actually way more straightforward to do so for `G` than for `[]` or `List`.

-Now that you have a `Monad` instance, `return`, `>>=`, and `do` notation are available to you, and you're free to use them to write programs incorporating things that depend on assignments for their value.
+Well!
+Now that you have a `Monad` instance for `G`... `return`, `>>=`, and `do` notation are available to you, and you're free to use them to write programs incorporating things that depend on assignments for their value!

 **Exercise: use `do` notation to derive a meaning for *she_X dies*, and then use that meaning to derive a meaning for *if she_X dies I'll inherit a house*